goschtl/zope/zc.sourcerelease/branches/dev/src/zc/sourcerelease/README.txt

 The zc.sourcerelease package provides a script, buildout-source-release, that generates a source release from a buildout.
-The source release, in the form of a gzipped tar archive [#zip_in_future]_.
+The source release, is in the form of a gzipped tar archive [#zip_in_future]_.
 The generated source release can be used as the basis for higher-level releases, such as RPMs or configure-make-make-install releases.